albar965/albar965.github.io/littlenavmap-faq.md

 I usually upload all Zip files to [VirusTotal](https://www.virustotal.com) before making them public.
 This ensures that the files are checked by 50 or more anti-virus programs.

-You can send your downloaded files to VirusTotal and you will get the report from my uploads immediately.
+You can upload your downloaded files to VirusTotal and you will get the report from my uploads immediately.

-One false positive might occur and is no reason for concern.
+One or two false positive might occur and is no reason for concern.

 #### I found an issue or have a proposal [**▲**](#top) [🔗](#issue-proposal) {#issue-proposal}